Five Towns

-The Five Towns is an informal grouping of villages and hamlets in Nassau County, United States on the South Shore of western Long Island adjoining the border with Queens County in New York City.
+The Five Towns is an informal grouping of villages and hamlets in Nassau County, New York, on the South Shore of western Long Island, adjoining the border with the borough of Queens in New York City.
 Although there is no official Five Towns designation, "the basic five are Lawrence, Cedarhurst, Woodmere, Hewlett and Inwood."
 Each of these "towns" has a consecutive stop on the Far Rockaway Branch of the Long Island Rail Road.
 All five communities are part of the Town of Hempstead.
 Woodmere is the largest and most populous community in the Five Towns, while Inwood is the second-largest community in the Five Towns.

 The area also includes some unincorporated communities and two small villages, Hewlett Bay Park and Woodsburgh, that are not added to the final total.
-Despite the name, none of these communities is a town.
+Despite the name, none of these communities are towns.
 The Five Towns is usually said to comprise the villages of Lawrence and Cedarhurst, the hamlets of Woodmere and Inwood, and "The Hewletts,” which consist of the villages of Hewlett Bay Park, Hewlett Harbor, and Hewlett Neck, and the hamlet of Hewlett, along with Woodsburgh.

 North Woodmere is technically one of the "Five Towns" as it is served by the Five Towns' two local high schools and its constituents use the "Five Towns" many public services.
-Others do not consider it to be part of the "Five Towns," as it is a section of Valley Stream, separated from the rest of the Five Towns by Motts Creek.
+Others do not consider it to be part of the "Five Towns" as it is a section of Valley Stream, separated from the rest of the Five Towns by Motts Creek.
 Atlantic Beach, which is located across a drawbridge from Lawrence on a barrier island it shares with Long Beach, Lido Beach and Point Lookout, is culturally linked to the Five Towns, with its students attending Five Towns public schools, but it is usually — though not always — excluded from the designation.

 History

 The name "Five Towns" dates back to 1931, when individual Community Chest groups in the area banded together to form the "Five Towns Community Chest", consisting of Inwood, Lawrence, Cedarhurst, Woodmere, and Hewlett.
-The organization still exists (as of 2018) as a local charity, but the "Five Towns" moniker caught on as a designation for the entire area.
+The organization still exists as a local charity, but the "Five Towns" moniker caught on as a designation for the entire area.
 A 1933 article in The New York Times references a Girl Scouts of the USA encampment by the "Five Towns Council, embracing the villages[sic] of Inwood, Lawrence, Cedarhurst, Woodmere and Hewlett", listed in order by LIRR station.